WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 2. A server using an origin-trusted key for one purpose (e.g. TLS) might accidentally sign something that looks like an exchange, or vice versa.

-If these risks are too high, we could define a new Extended Key Usage (Section 4.2.1.12 of {{?RFC5280}}) that requires CAs to issue new keys for this purpose or a new certificate extension to do the same.
-A new EKU would probably require CAs to also issue new intermediate certificates because of how browsers trust EKUs.
-Both an EKU and a new extension take a long time to deploy and allow CAs to charge exchange-signers more than normal server operators, which will reduce adoption.
+If these risks are too high, we could define a new X.509 certificate extension (Section 4.2 of {{?RFC5280}}) that requires CAs to issue new certificates for this purpose.
+An extension may take a long time to deploy and allow CAs to charge exchange-signers more than normal server operators, which will reduce adoption.
+We might also be able to re-use the extension defined by
+{{?I-D.ietf-tls-subcerts}}, which has a similar meaning.

 The rest of this document assumes we can re-use existing TLS server certificates.